ahpxna/AppOS/docs/openclaw.md

 - `docker-compose.openclaw.yml` stays available as a containerized fallback when native installation is not practical.
 - If you use the container fallback, keep the browser gateway bound to loopback only and treat it as the only browser session that automation may touch.
+- As of 2026-08-01, the `browser` service runs **headless** Chrome directly instead of `kasmweb/chrome`'s own noVNC desktop startup script.
+The Kasm image's script doesn't pass `--remote-debugging-port` through to Chrome, so OpenClaw's CDP endpoint (port 9222) never opened; overriding just the entrypoint to launch Chrome directly also failed, because non-headless Chrome needs an X display (Xvfb) that the Kasm script would normally start, and skipping the script skips that too.
+Headless Chrome sidesteps both problems -- CDP doesn't care whether Chrome is headed or not.
+Traded away: the noVNC desktop at port 6901 for logging into sites by hand.
+If you need that back, you'd have to restore the original `kasmweb/chrome` entrypoint (no override) and find a different way to get `--remote-debugging-port` into its Chrome launch, which the image doesn't support out of the box.

 Bootstrap for a fresh machine: